 Part 7 — Protection of agricultural activities

-86. Power to destroy abandoned or neglected plants, bees and apiaries
+86. Directions about untended plants, bees or apiaries

 (1) The Director General may give a direction under this regulation if the Director General is satisfied that —

+(a) either —

-(a) plants, bees or apiaries that are or have been raised or used in the course of an agricultural activity have been abandoned or are neglected; and
+(i) plants that are, or have been, raised or used in the course of an agricultural activity have been abandoned or neglected or are otherwise untended; or

+(ii) bees or apiaries are, or have been, abandoned or neglected or are otherwise untended;

+and

 (b) if left untended, the plants, bees or apiaries are likely to spread a declared pest or an unlisted organism.

-(2) The Director General may direct the owner or person in control of a place where neglected or abandoned plants, bees or apiaries are found to destroy or otherwise dispose of the plants, bees or apiaries within a period and by a means specified in the direction.
+(2) The Director General may direct the owner or person in control of a place where neglected, abandoned or otherwise untended plants, bees or apiaries are found —

+(a) to destroy or otherwise dispose of the plants, bees or apiaries within a period and by a means specified in the direction; or

+(b) in the case of bees — to transfer the bees within a period specified in the direction to a hive of a design specified in the direction.

 (3) The direction must —

 (a) be in writing; and